S0nd0s/SDET_task_2024/README.md

 ##  mock-user-auth - npm APIs  supertest

-### please find the  report   inside  a separate folder "report"  inside API folder.
+### please find the  report   inside  a separate folder "mochawesome-report"  inside the API folder.
+### also the bug ticket is in the "bug report" folder  inside the API folder

 ### to run tests: